gzhihongwei/lxmert_clip_tiir/README.md

 # deep_tbir
 A repository focused in deep text-based image retrieval.
+For now, it is fine tuning LXMERT for the text-based image retrieval task.